 You may or may not need to submit an updated sitemap whenever you publish a page.
 If you are dealing with content which is critically important and needs to be indexed within the shortest time possible, it would be best to go through the submission process manually.
 On the other hand, if you are simply making small corrections or changes to pages, you may wait for Google to crawl those pages and update its index.

-We are a full service digital and creative design agency in West Palm Beach, FL.
+We are a full service digital and creative design agency based out of North Port, FL.